Parent page: Preparing Your Design for Manufacture

 It's not uncommon to identify an issue with a component when the BomDoc is being checked and made ready for ordering the parts.
 For example, the designer may have forgotten to finalize the selection of a component, or a component has gone EOL and the designer wants to explore the price and availability of potential replacements.
 Previously the only way to resolve this was to return to the schematic and edit the component, select a suitable part, then refresh the BomDoc.

-Replace Component OK button is clicked the Engineering Change Order dialog will open, detailing the changes needed to synchronize the schematic with the BomDoc.
-Working with Variants
+When the Replace Component OK button is clicked the Engineering Change Order dialog will open, detailing the changes needed to synchronize the schematic with the BomDoc.

 Working with Design Variants: